mautic/website/content/pages/tour.md

 One screenshot could never give you the complete picture of all that Mautic can do.
 If you're **ready** to see more of the incredible user interface that makes Mautic such an **intuitive** and user-friendly platform then simply [download](https://mautic.org/download) the latest or setup a **free** [hosted](https://mautic.com) account.

 Maybe you need **more information** but you don't have to take our word for it.
 Here's a few **testimonials** from our outstanding community.
 We're not picking just the best either!
-Come join the **discussion** in our Slack chat and talk to other people for yourself!
+Come join the **discussion** in our [Discord](https://discord.gg/mautic) chat and talk to other people for yourself!

 [hr]